lin-nova/payment_service/Readme.md

 - RESTful endpoints for managing payments.
 - Possibility to upload payments via CSV file in batch.
 - Exception handling and validation for uploaded files.
+- Database initialization with sample data for testing.

 ## Prerequisites
 Before running the application, ensure you have the following installed: